 Public Service Colleges and Economic Engagement

 As an illustrative case study, the Voinovich School’s success in economic engagement, research, and convening is a direct result of the school’s deliberate focus on serving the region and state.
-While more traditional public affairs schools often actively discourage un-tenured faculty from engagement in favor of focusing on publishing, the Voinovich School’s promotion and tenure guidelines reflect its distinct mission.
+While more traditional public affairs schools may discourage un-tenured faculty from engagement in favor of focusing on publishing, the Voinovich School’s promotion and tenure guidelines reflect its distinct mission.
 Faculty are expected to engage the region and state in their particular area of expertise, whether it be workforce research, healthcare, or energy development.
 Engagement, impact, and interaction between university and outside stakeholders are favored and valued over traditional academic publishing.

 Further, while Ohio University distinguishes faculty (by rank and otherwise) from non-faculty, these distinctions are less relevant at the Voinovich School.
 Faculty and professional staff actively work in partnership to support the engaged mission of the Voinovich School.
-Professional staff often lead projects in which they hold the most expertise or experience, and faculty can play secondary or supportive roles, such as in data analysis.
-In a world where our political system and other key institutions may be clouded in the rhetoric and outcomes pursued, the unique role of engaged and objective university researchers can offer respected information to mitigate various competing interests.
+Professional staff often lead projects for which they hold the most expertise or experience.
+Faculty can play secondary or supportive roles, such as in data analysis.
+In a country where our political system and other key institutions may be clouded in rhetoric, engaged and objective university researchers can offer information to mitigate competing interests.

-Public affairs, administration, and service schools modeling the Voinovich School, and similar peer institutions like the UNC School of Government, stand to make significant impacts in the area of economic engagement, even if their suite of academic or outreach programs differ.
-Yet, this requires a reimaging and repositioning away from ‘publish or perish’ narratives and a focus on traditional academic exercises.
-Instead, it requires valuing and reconfiguring the tenure and promotion system toward engagement and impact.
-These are worthy considerations, especially for public affairs schools outside of the top 50 programs who would be well served to reconsider their role and value relative to their regional community.
+Public affairs, administration, and service schools operating like the Voinovich School, and similar peer institutions like the UNC School of Government, can make significant impacts in the area of economic engagement.
+Yet, this requires a reimaging and repositioning away from ‘publish or perish’ narratives or a strict focus on traditional academic exercises.
+Instead, it requires reconfiguring the tenure and promotion system toward engagement and impact.

 References